roscopeco/anos/README.md

 which will skip starting GDB for you, allowing you to launch your frontend and connect (`localhost:9666` by default).

+#### Debugging in VSCode

+If Visual Studio Code is your bag, you should be able to debug visually using that, there are `launch.json` and `tasks.json` files included that seem to work on my machine.

+You'll probably need the "Native Debugging" extension installed from the marketplace, the standard one seems to be unusually braindead, even by Visual Studio standards.

+Once you have that, stick a breakpoint in the margin somewhere and then run the `(gdb) Attach` configuration from the debug tab.
+It should build the project, kick off qemu and then connect to it allowing you to debug things.

+> **Note**: Certain things don't work well, I'd still go with `gdb` terminal if
+> you're comfortable with it.
+The stack doesn't get populated correctly in vscode,
+> for example - though it _does_ use the symbols we give it so it can at least find
+> the appropriate line of code in both C and assembly source, so it's _basicaly usable_.

 ### Recent screenshot

 This probably isn't up to date enough to represent where it's at, but